Option Explicit

 Execute this query in a query analyser:

-A 0 return result means you’re working with a case-sensitive collation mode.
+select charindex('If the result is 0 you are in a case-sensitive collation mode', 'RESULT') A 0 return result means you’re working with a case-sensitive collation mode.
 This means you can write your search/replace query (I’ll give an example below) without specifying the collation method you want to use and your query will consider ‘RESULT’ different to ‘result’.

 If you DO have to specify a collation method you just have to declare it after the column name you’re interested in.
 Here’s an example: